Grilled Swordfish Kabobs

 - fresh herbs and lemon slices, to garnish

-- In a small mixing bowl mix together, lemon juice, olive oil, fennel, chives, garlic, salt, black pepper, and cayenne pepper.
-Toss in the swordfish cubes and stir to combine.
+- Make the Marinade: In a small mixing bowl mix together, lemon juice, olive oil, fennel, chives, garlic, salt, black pepper, and cayenne pepper.

-- Cover with clear wrap and chill for at least one hour to marinate.
+- Cover with Clear Wrap: Cover and chill for at least one hour to marinate.

-- Next, prepare the cherry tomatoes, lemon wedges, and onion slices in small bowls and place them nearby.
+- Next, Prep the Veggies: Prepare the cherry tomatoes, lemon wedges, and onion slices in small bowls and place them nearby.
 When you’re ready to thread the skewers, take the swordfish cubes out of the fridge.

 4. Begin to thread swordfish, onion, tomatoes, and lemon wedges onto the skewers.
 You may even thread pieces of the fennel alternating.
 Give each skewer at least 3 pieces of swordfish.